-Şahin drew attention to the editorial policy of ETHA, which is advocating rights journalism and said: "I am a socialist journalist.
+Şahin, an editor for ETHA, was the first to present her statement of defense.
+She began by noting that 84 journalists will appear in court this week on various charges of terrorism or sedition, a tragic fact which she lamented.
+"The judiciary has become a notary for the ruling party.
+Justice is the foremost and most urgent demand in this country." Şahin went on to explain the editorial policy of ETHA.
+"I am a socialist journalist.
 I would like to recall what Uğur Mumcu said once; 'A journalist is someone who fights against power groups and governments when needed.'
 He stood for these principles, that is why he was brutally murdered.
 Hrant Dink, Metin Göktepe, Musa Anter went through similar processes.
 There is a cost for going after the truth, and we are paying it."

-Gayip added: "The indictment portrays ETHA as a criminal organisation, I would like to say that it is an honour to be an employee of ETHA.
+She concluded by remarking that "The indictment portrays ETHA as a criminal organisation, I would like to say that it is an honour to be an employee of ETHA.
 If it is a crime to report the oppression of women, children, LGBTIs, show solidarity for the ones who have lost their jobs, support who have insisted on peace against war and solidarity against racism, I have committed this crime numerous times.”